Chart Color Schemes

 Bundoora has seen population growth performance typically on par with national averages when looking at short and medium term trends

-The population of the suburb of Bundoora (Vic.) is estimated at around 31,002 as of Feb 2026.
-This reflects an increase of 2,934 people since the 2021 Census, which reported a population of 28,068 people.
-The change is inferred from the resident population of 30,890 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 127 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,776 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Bundoora's growth rate of 10.5% since the 2021 census exceeded the national average (9.9%).
-Population growth for the area was primarily driven by overseas migration that contributed approximately 94.0% of overall population gains during recent periods.
+The population of the suburb of Bundoora (Vic.) is estimated to be around 31,002 as of Feb 2026.
+This reflects an increase of 2,934 people since the 2021 Census, which reported a population of 28,068.
+The change is inferred from AreaSearch's estimate of the resident population at 30,890 following examination of ABS data released in June 2024 and an additional 127 validated new addresses since the Census date.
+This results in a density ratio of 1,776 persons per square kilometer, which is above the national average assessed by AreaSearch.
+Bundoora's population growth of 10.5% since the 2021 census exceeded the national average of 9.9%.
+Overseas migration contributed approximately 94.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population